SecureIdentityAlliance/osia/src/doc/functional/_enrolment.rst

 retrieving biometric data, the caller may only want the meta data about that biometric, rather than the actual biometric data.

-Options
-"""""""

-.. list-table:: Enrolment Services Options
-    :header-rows: 1
-    :widths: 25 75

-    * - Name
-      - Description

-    * - ``transactionID``
+Transaction ID
+""""""""""""""
-      - A string provided by the client application to identity the request being submitted.
+The "transactionID" is a string provided by the client application to identity the request being submitted.
 It is optional in most cases.
 When provided, it can be used for tracing and debugging.

 Data Model
 """"""""""